This article compares the top 8 Korean translation apps using the same phrases for accuracy.

 Fortunately, there are tons of apps to do the heavy lifting for you.

-As a Korean translator with 10 years of experience, I was pretty dismissive about them at first.
-I now recognize how useful apps can be in some situations.
+As a Korean translator with 10 years of experience, I was pretty dismissive about apps at first.
+I now see how useful they can be in some situations.

-Translation apps keep upgrading their functionality like some geeky arms race.
+Translation apps keep upgrading their functionality like a nerdy arms race.
 But all the bells and whistles are for naught if meaning is not conveyed properly.

 I care a lot about accuracy.
 My livelihood depends on it.
 So, I came up with a scientific way to test the top 8 translation apps and settle once and for all, which one’s the best.